Code of Practice for Handling Patient Complaints

 For complaints about NHS treatment:

-Email firstname.lastname@example.org in the subject line put “For the attention of the complaints manager”.
+England.email@example.com in the subject line put “for the attention of the complaints team”.

 If you are still not satisfied with the way your complaint was handled you can contact: